subvisual/matusalem/README.md

 ## Genetic Algorithms

 ### Developing the Genetic Algorithms

-1. Use that data to run Genetic Algorithms to optimize for Sharpe Ratio 1.1 Explain that most part of the code is from the book: "Genetic Algorithms in Elixir" from Sean Moriarity
+Most part of the code is from the book: "Genetic Algorithms in Elixir" by Sean Moriarity [check here](https://pragprog.com/titles/smgaelixir/genetic-algorithms-in-elixir/).
+It has a bunch of updates in order to adapt to optimizing to asset weights and the fitness function to calculate the Sharpe Ratio.

 ### Running the simulation on Bacalhau